It would be safe to say that U2 has become the most successful band to travel the globe and still keep their unique sound that everyone loves.

-There has been disputes on what meaning of the name U2 had some thought it had the meaning “you too” as in the listener while other thought it was an application form common for those on unemployment benefits in Dublin at that time.
+There have been disputes on what meaning of the name U2 had some thought it had the meaning “you too” as in the listener while others thought it was an application form common for those on unemployment benefits in Dublin at that time.

 Tours such as the U2 vertigo tour see U2 play in many countries with most, if not all, gigs selling out so if you’re planning in seeing U2 on tour it’s extremely important that you purchase your U2 ticket as soon as they are released.